BERG STUDIOS WORKSHOPS

 The Annex is our second space, just half a block from our main location!

-Please note, to qualify for the student price you must be enrolled in a Studio Technique (scene study) class for the whole month of October.
+Please note, to qualify for the student price you must be enrolled in a Berg Studios scene study class for the whole month of March.